 Choose a role model

-Role models are people who serve as a good example to others.
-Pick your own role model to learn from them.
+Role models are people who serve as an excellent example to others.
+Pick your role model to learn from them.
 Choose someone you admire or respect.
-Learn from their own personality traits and how they conduct themselves in business.
+Learn from their personality traits and how they conduct themselves in business.
 Think of your role model when you're in situations that make you feel uncomfortable.
 Consider how they would act and copy them.
-This will really help to boost your confidence.
+It will help to boost your confidence.

 Ditch the toxic people in your life